Injaram: Relation with Old Injaram

 There is a local legend saying the Injaram and Patha (Old) Injaram were once united as one village and by the passage of time got split by Godavari river due to floods.
 Thus the Godavari passing between these two now referred as Gautami and the old passage being referred as Vriddha Gautami.
-Old Injaram village is now on the other bank of Gautami river within Island Polavalam mandal of Konaseema district).
+Old Injaram village is now on the other bank of Gautami river within Island Polavalam mandal of Konaseema district.
 Interestingly, in early British records, the Injaram Paragana (district) was counted along with Muramalla village (now located on the other side of Gautami within Island Polavalam mandal) and said to have comprised 22 villages.

 English colony

 In 1708, the British government from Vizagapatam set up a factory in Injaram and settled at the village.
-However they abandoned soon afterwards and restablished after few years in 1722.
+However they abandoned soon afterwards and reestablished after few years in 1722.
 In 1757, under the French occupied it.
-But in 1759, the French after losing Machilipatnam, the Injaram factory back to the hands of the British.
+But in 1759, the French after losing Machilipatnam, the Injaram factory fell back into the hands of the British.
 Weavers of the village worked for the Dutch and the British.
 In Injaram, finest quality of cloths were weaved in the country.
 After abolition of the factory, the prosperity of Injaram declined.